Multimodal Markup Document Models for Graphic Design Completion: Method

 \subsection{Document Representation}

-Once we train the image quantizer, we apply the quantizer and convert graphic design templates into unified sequence representations.
-Our data representation is based on the SVG format\footnote{\url{https://www.w3.org/TR/SVG11/}} with the difference that we embed discrete tokens obtained by quantizing the image instead of the path to the image file.
+We represent graphic design as a multimodal markup document based on the SVG format\footnote{\url{https://www.w3.org/TR/SVG11/}}, which naturally supports variable-length elements, type-dependent attributes, and text content.
+Unlike standard SVG, we replace image content with discrete image tokens generated by our image tokenizer (described later in \cref{sec:image_tokenizer}).
 We show an example of the markup document representation in the following:

 The image content, \ie, the value of { \verb|href|} attribute in the { \verb|<image>|} tag, starts with the special token { \verb|[boi]|} and ends with { \verb|[eoi]|}.
-The inside of these is separated by the special token { \verb|[sep]|}, and each represents the width, height, and image tokens obtained by our image quantizer.
+The inside of these is separated by the special token { \verb|[sep]|}, and each represents the width, height, and image tokens such as { \verb|[img:1]|} obtained by our image tokenizer.
 This image representation is similar to the previous work on a multimodal LLM for simplified HTML documents~\cite{AghajanyanCM32022}, but differs in that the image size is also described as text and included in the target of generation.